EpicOrange/riichi_advanced/documentation/bloody30faan.md

 - __Eyes of the General__ (1 faan): Your pair is 22, 55, or 88.
 - __Chicken Hand__ (15 faan): You score none of the other hands. e.g. 123m345p3344z + J77s, winning on 3z after 10 tiles have been discarded
 - __University Train__ (20 faan): You have a pair of red dragons, plus a pure straight (123456789) of any suit, plus either a triplet of threes or a kong of fours.
 - __Thirteen Orphans__ (20 faan): You have one of each terminal and honor tile, plus one extra terminal/honor.
+Does not stack with All Types.
 - __Thirteen Orphans__ (25 faan): Same, but you use at most three jokers.
 - __Thirteen Orphans__ (30 faan): Same, but you use at most one joker.